From random matrices to long range dependence: Proofs

+and the right hand side has a positive variance.
+This clearly contradicts the hypothesis because it implies that the left hand side converges to zero in probability.
+This completes the proof of \eqref{discrete.l3.claim1}.
+The next claim follows from this one. \end{proof}

-\begin{proof}[Proof of Theorem \ref{discrete.t2}] In view of \eqref{discrete.eq.bound} and \eqref{discrete.p1.eq5}, it follows that
+\begin{proof}[Proof of Theorem \ref{discrete.t2}] In view of \eqref{discrete.eq.bound} and \eqref{discrete.p1.eq2}, it follows that

-where $\xi_n$ is as in \eqref{discrete.p1.eq5}.
+where $\xi_n$ is as in \eqref{discrete.p1.eq2}.
 The content of the proof is in showing that there exists real numbers $\{\alpha_{ijkl}:1\le i,j\le2,\,k,l\ge1\}$ such that

 where $V_{ik}$ is as in \eqref{eq.defz}.
-Furthermore, since a premise of the result is that $\nu_d$ is non-null, we assume without loss of generality that $a_1>0$.
+Furthermore, since a premise of the result is that $\nu_d$ is non-null, we assume without loss of generality that $a_1>0$ which is as in \eqref{neweq1}.
 Based on that, it will be shown that

 Lemma \ref{discrete.l2} along with \eqref{discrete.t2.eq1} - \eqref{discrete.t2.eq3} will establish that $\int_\bbr x^2\xi(dx)$ has a continuous distribution, and thus the claim of Theorem \ref{discrete.t2} will follow.